vicenteherrera/kubernetes_tutorial/docs/06_cluster_skaffold.md

 # Azure Hipster Shop: AKS Microservices Demo

-## 5. Set up the Kubernetes cluster with Skaffold
+## 5. Deploy microservices with Skaffold

 Skaffold allows us to have a seamless development workflow with Kubernetes.